philwilliammee/py_rename/README.md

 # Renames Files and Text

-Place a file in the src folder
+Place files that you want to rename or in the src folder

+update the text in py_rename.py

 run the script

-The dest foulder will contain the updated files
+The dest folder will contain the updated files